 For additional changes and information about this release, you can refer to this link.

 We know that the popularity of Java is on the rise due to its incredible features.
 Even after more than 20 years, Java continues to move at an exciting and accelerated pace.
-So, if you are planning to outsource the development work or hire Java developer then we at ValueCoders are always there for them.
+So, if you are planning to outsource the development work or hire Java developers then we at ValueCoders are always there for you.
 Because our web app developers guaranteed SLA’s, have implemented over 4200+ projects, having 13+ years of experience, we are having over 2500 happy customers and provide a zero-billing guarantee.